![]() |

 Conclusion

-In conclusion there are several options available to you when installing SQL Server on your machine, this article has discussed all the options available to you with regards to SQL Server installation methods.
+In conclusion there are several options available to you when installing SQL Server on your machine, this article has discussed all the options available to you with regards to various SQL Server installation methods.
 I would think that in 99 out 100 installs you would use the standard install, although in some cases, perhaps when installing SQL Server on a cluster some of the other options will be useful.

-Return from SQL Server options to installing SQL Server database
+Return to installing the SQL Server database

 I have been in the database field for 10+ years and I have never before come across such a useful site.
 Thank you for taking the time to put this site together."